 Many of the heroes featured on the programs are children, which raises these 2 questions:

 It is true that most school-age children are taught about emergency services.
 Children who live in areas where the service is available usually learn medical emergency phone numbers before they learn their own.
 Elementary school classes often visit local fire stations to learn fire prevention and safety tips.
 Many resources and curriculum guides are available to schools and local agencies.

 However, children learn best when their lessons are reinforced at home.
 There are a number of steps parents can take to teach their children the appropriate actions to take in an emergency situation.

 It's easy for kids to understand the difference between a real emergency and a perceived emergency, like a lost pair of favored jeans.
 Accidents happen all the time and in most cases, an adult is around to help out.
 When that moment happens and there is no one else around, it is important for them to understand how to call for help.

-On the flip side, children should know that calling 9-1-1 is for emergencies only and not for prank calls.
+On the flip side, children should know that calling an emergency number is for emergencies only and not for prank calls.
 If they make prank calls, someone else may be delayed in getting help when they really need it.
 Help them understand they will not get in trouble for calling if they are unsure if they need help.
 In cases like this, it is better to be safe than sorry.
 If they call an emergency service by mistake, they should remain on the line to let the dispatcher know that the call was a mistake.

 Callers are usually asked to provide their name, address, the name of the nearest cross street, and their telephone number.

 Young callers will be told not to hang up the phone until the emergency operator tells them to.
-They must remain as calm as possible, and should not shout into the phone.
+They must remain as calm as possible and should not shout into the phone.
 Youngsters should know the telephone number for a responsible adult that can be contacted in case of an emergency, and should call that adult after contacting emergency personnel.

 Children with medical conditions such as diabetes or severe food allergies should know about their conditions and be able to name any medications they take.